 The IOP’s fall survey also provides some data on millennial attitudes and concerns.

-Since 2003, the college and university alliance has held annual conferences to identify collaborative projects, foster engagement in electoral politics, assist students in pursuing careers in public service, and provide a foundation in civic education.
-Led by a team of Harvard undergraduate students, the collegiate ambassadors to the National Campaign collaborate to achieve concrete goals, such as working with local election offices to improve the voting experience for their campus communities.
+Since 2003, the IOP-led alliance has held annual conferences to identify collaborative projects, foster engagement in electoral politics, assist students in pursuing careers in public service, and provide a foundation in civic education.
+Led by a team of Harvard undergraduates, the student representatives to the National Campaign collaborate to achieve concrete goals, such as working with local election offices to improve the voting experience for their campus communities.